Celebrating Over 21 Years of Excellent Service

 • For tax purposes, your IRA provider may withhold 10% of your IRA money, provided you instruct it not to do it.
 When you put the money back into your IRA within 60 days, you must deposit the full original balance, plus the 10%.
 Or else, taxes and an early distribution penalty will be applicable to the portion that was withheld.

-Honestly, never.
-The risk is too great.
-That being said, the 60-day rollover period can help with a financial emergency as an Emergency Fund or time-sensitive investment opportunity.
+Honestly, the risk is too big.
+That being said, the 60-day rollover period can help with a financial emergency as an emergency fund or a time-sensitive investment opportunity.

-For instance, it can be helpful when you’re negotiating a real estate deal that you intend to finance with a mortgage, when you have no other source of funds for medical expenses, or are expecting a tax refund or money from other sources.
+For instance, it can be helpful when you are negotiating a real estate deal that you intend to finance with a mortgage when you have no other source of funds for medical expenses or are expecting a tax refund or money from different sources.

 • Making a tax-free withdrawal from the initial investment in a Roth IRA